zaynebmellouli/GrooveGalaxy/REPORT.md

 #### 2.3.1.
 Challenge Overview

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

+The new requirements introduced in the security challenge significantly impact our original cryptographic design, necessitating both functional and architectural modifications.
+Firstly, the demand for quick playback initiation in the middle of an audio stream requires the implementation of a more flexible encryption scheme, such as symmetric key encryption with a mode that supports random access, like Counter (CTR) mode.
+This adaptation ensures that users can start playback from any point in the audio without needing to decrypt the entire file first.
+The CipherStream library in Java provides a convenient way to implement streaming encryption and decryption.
+The choice of symmetric encryption (e.g., AES) in a mode that supports random access, like CTR (Counter Mode), is essential here.
+This mode allows for decrypting any part of the stream independently, facilitating the quick start of playback.
+Secondly, the concept of family sharing introduces a complex layer of key management where each family member must access the same encrypted content using their unique key.
+In this scenario, each family unit shares a common symmetric key that is used to encrypt the JSON files.
+However, since each user still has their own unique key,  a secure method to distribute the family key to each user is necessary.
+We do this by  using the individual client's keys to encrypt the family key before distributing it.

 #### 2.3.2.
 Attacker Model